Esmessica/The_path/README.md

 -'keyboard' library

-TO START THE GAME use main.py
+TO START THE GAME USE "The path.exe"

+Feel free to report any issue

 Enjoy